rranelli/rranelli.github.io/_posts/08-02-2015-composable-validations.md

 &#x2014;

-(1) If you're interested in Ruby you should definitely get ruby-tapas
+(1) If you're interested in Ruby you should definitely get [ruby-tapas](http://www.rubytapas.com/).
-<link>.
 Seriously, Avdi's content is top-notch.
-Also, the [ruby-rogues](http://devchat.tv/ruby-rogues/)
-Podcast is amazing too.
+Also, the [ruby-rogues](http://devchat.tv/ruby-rogues/) Podcast is amazing too.
 They have a great panel and their guests are awesome.
 Go check them out.

 (2) This actually fairly common in math textbooks, and there is good argument for that.
 Working out the gruesome details of the path to find the